Paige-Rice Camera Initiative aims to put more surveillance in high-crime areas

 BATON ROUGE - When a crime is committed, cameras can be the new eyewitnesses.

-The Baton Rouge Police Department, Baton Rouge Area Chamber and some business owners gathered at the Benny's car wash on Perkins Road Tuesday to announce the Paige-Rice Camera Initiative.
+The Baton Rouge Police Department, Baton Rouge Area Chamber, and some business owners gathered at Benny's car wash on Perkins Road Tuesday to announce the Page-Rice Camera Initiative.

-The program is named in honor of two victims, 3-year-old Devin Paige Jr., and LSU student Allie Rice, who were murdered earlier this year.
+The program is named in honor of two victims, 3-year-old Devin Page Jr., and LSU student Allie Rice, who were murdered earlier this year.
 Both murders still remain unsolved, although investigations are ongoing.

 The victims' families were present at the meeting Tuesday.
 Allie's father, Paul Rice, says if there were crime cameras at the intersection Allie was killed, it could have led to an easier investigation.